Geylang: Subdivisions

+Political boundaries

+Geylang was under the jurisdiction of four different constituencies as of the 2025 general election, with a majority of Geylang falls under the Marine Parade-Braddell Heights GRC, which comprises Geylang East, Kampong Ubi and MacPherson (which includes its former MacPherson SMC).
+Some parts of Geylang falls under different constituencies, with the western portions of Aljunied belonging to either (the Kolam Ayer division of) Jalan Besar GRC or the Mountbatten SMC, while a part of Kallang Way falls under Potong Pasir SMC.

 History

 The development of Geylang can best be observed along the main trunk road, Geylang Road, that leads westwards towards the city.
 Micro-businesses founded by Malay, Indian and Chinese entrepreneurs seized start-up opportunities as mechanics in bicycle or motor repair workshops, suppliers of wood for making boats, houses, furniture and as merchants in iron, of floor and roofing tiles, in rubber and later plastics for all kinds of marine, industrial, factory and home use, including the mosaic of temples, mosques and churches in Geylang that have its roots serving local worshippers in search of spirituality and the divine.

 One of the distinctive hallmarks of Geylang architecture is the preservation of its shophouses used by the clan (kinship) associations, set up as a (first) point of contact for newcomers in the migrant wave between 1840 and 1940 for integrating the newcomers into the ways and customs of locals.
 At present, the Geylang neighbourhood accurately reflects demographic changes in Singapore (2011) where out of every four Singaporeans, one is a foreigner.

 As a strategic and military outpost for the British, it was important that the sea lanes off the Straits of Malacca were kept free of pirates, and open for shipping.
 As the British expanded in influence and power, Singapore served East and West interests as a natural deep-harbour destination that played host to the French, Portuguese, Dutch and other European navies and their men.
 Other seaports in Asia, from Shanghai to Calcutta, also played a role in the traffic of women and girls for prostitution.